 Spinal cord stimulation, otherwise known as neurostimulation therapy, is a type of chronic low back pain treatment.
-It involves surgically implanting a device under the skin that is designed to send a mild electric current to the spinal cord to control or relieve chronic pain.
+It involves surgically implanting a device under the skin that is designed to send a mild electric pulse to the spinal cord to control or relieve chronic pain.

 Getting to Trial

 Screening trials are available for patients who have been experiencing pain for more than six months.
-The purpose of a screening trial is to determine what the patient’s results may be like before having the device implanted.
-During the screening, the patient will be able to identify how well the spinal cord stimulator relieves their pain during various activities, get familiar with the system components and different levels of stimulation that are available, and decide if they want to go ahead with the surgery.
+The purpose of a screening trial is to determine what the individual’s results may be like before having the device implanted.
+During the screening, the individual will be able to identify how well the spinal cord stimulator relieves their pain during various activities, get familiar with the system components and different levels of stimulation that are available, and decide if they want to go ahead with the surgery.
 Unlike many other procedures in healthcare, spinal cord nerve stimulation is one you really get to try before you have to buy.

 Potential nerve stimulation users go through a temporary trial of the system to determine if the process is right for them, over a ten day trial period.
 During the test period, individuals are asked to pay attention to how much the device reduces their pain.
 The temporary trial consists of the following components: